haroldwolfinger/Duckett/HTML and CSS (Duckett).md

 - Forms benefit from styles that make them feel more interactive.

 **# Chapter 15: Layout (pp. 358-405)**
-- <div> elements are often used as containing elements to group together sections of a page.
+- &lt;div&gt; elements are often used as containing elements to group together sections of a page.
 - Browsers display pages in normal flow unless you specify relative, absolute, or fixed positioning.
 - The float property moves content to the left or right of the page and can be used to create multi-column layouts.
 (Floated items require a defined width.)
 - Pages can be fixed width or liquid (stretchy) layouts.